A push-pull relationship is a type of toxic relationship that can be damaging to your mental health.

-They then have to decide whether to stay and help the pursuer, or to leave and find someone who will love them in the way they deserve.
+They then have to decide whether to stay and help the pursuer or to leave and find someone who will love them in the way they deserve.

-Either way, it would help for them to seek assistance with their self-esteem issues.
-By doing so, they would prevent themselves getting sucked into a similar experience again.
+Either way, it would help them to seek assistance with their self-esteem issues.
+By doing so, they would prevent themselves from getting sucked into a similar experience again.
 Therapy might help them address his problem, for sure.